subquery/documentation/docs/subquery_network/node_operators/setup/becoming-a-node-operator.md

 For those who are new to SubQuery, it is recommended to try running the Node Operator Service on your local machine first.
 For **intermediate to advanced users**, it is recommended to set up a VM on AWS (or similar) to host your Node Operator service.

-**Select the appropriate link to follow the guide to setup an Node Operator:**
+**Select the appropriate link to follow the guide to setup a Node Operator:**

 - [Locally via Docker (easy)](./install-local-docker.md)
 - [Linux](./install-linux.md)